 This is another post in a series of monthly advice posts made in association with the Career Collective, a group of professionals who collaborate to provide guidance for job seekers and careerists.
-The topic for July is “Networking, tips for overcoming fears, and even making it fun!”
+The topic for September is “Favorite Resources for Job Seekers.”

 Normally, when people ask about resources for job seekers, they mean something that will be useful in helping the job seeker successfully secure new employment.
 It could be a book, a website, an article, an assessment, a contact management tool, or a networking or professional organization.
 There are lots of possibilities.
 And all you need to do is launch your web browser to find them.
 So, this post isn’t about any of those.

 When all is said and done, success in a job search is meeting a short-term objective on a longer journey of career success.
 So, as I see it, the best resource for a job seeker is his or her own good judgment in making choices that lead to successful career management.
 Individual choices will be different for everyone.
 However, there is one common theme: developing the self-knowledge to be able to recognize the right kinds of opportunities, and then exercising the discipline to get out there to meet the people who can help connect you to them.

 Frankly, the world of work has undergone epic change.
 Part of the reason more than fifteen million Americans are out of work is not simply due to economic melt down.
 No, loss of jobs started well before, when companies realized they should focus on core competencies and outsource everything else.
 This, of course, was aided and abetted by a global leveling of the playing field, so that work could be shipped anywhere on the planet.

 On a fundamental level, your ability to find work is all about making your career your business.
 This doesn’t necessarily mean starting your own company.
 But it does involve your readiness to stand up and make dramatically new choices that allow you to make a difference.